 · Qld User Choice Program Eligible - No

 · Qld Certificate III Guarantee Eligible Program - No

-· Non-Funded Full Course Fee – Quotation provided on booking based on location, aircraft availability, pilot availability and other logistical planning requirements.
+· Non-Funded Full Course Fee – Contact us for a quotation; provided on booking based on location, aircraft availability, pilot availability and other logistical planning requirements.

 · RPL Assessment Fee - N/A